WbWbX/BFragmentationAnalyzer/README.md

 branching ratios of the B hadrons according to the uncertainties

 # Running the plugins
-The analyzer can be run on the output of the pseudo-top producer.
+The analyzer can be run on the output of the ParticleLevelProducer.
 The example below showers some Pohweg LHE events with Pythia8 setting a specific Bowler-Lund parameters.
 ```
 cmsRun test/runBFragmentationAnalyzer_cfg.py param=0.855  outputFile=xb_central.root
 ```
-The producer can also be run on the output of the pseudo-top producer.
+The producer can also be run on the output of the ParticleLevelProducer.
 The example below shows how to do it starting from a MiniAOD file.
 ```
 cmsRun test/runBFragmentationWeightProducer_cfg.py